muratk3n/thirdwave/en/README.md

 ---

-"@nytimes

-A deal authorizing $14 billion in corporate tax cuts was pushed through by New Jersey's governor, Philip Murphy, a progressive Democrat who has railed against similar tax breaks in the past"

----

 Even if an evil commitee planned and executed the whole thing, they could not control any gov's response to it.